charlielee/boats-animator/README.md

 More information about the progress of Boats Animator can be found at:

 http://charlielee.uk/category/boats-animator/

+Currently I am working on implementing writing and deleting individual frames to the disk.
 ##Demo
 ###Natively
 Boats Animator has been created to work with [NW.js](https://github.com/nwjs/nw.js).
 The easiest way to run it is to obtain the version of NW.js for your operating system and to run the file titled "app.nw".